artsparkAI/artspark-contracts/README.md

 **EthDenver**

-Frontend/backend code for Artspark submitted to judges privately.
+Frontend/backend code for Artspark was submitted to judges privately.